FAForever/wiki-pages/Development/Modding/Modding_Emitters.md

 The image below depicts how the total span of the timeline (defined by **Repeat Time**) projects onto a property curve.
 ![emitter-cycle-showcase.png](/particle-emitter/emitter-cycle-showcase.png)

+### [3] Property curves
+Property curves part of the editor is where a lot of things can be tweaked.
+Note that all of the curves follow the same emitter cycle principle - how far along the cycle you are projects onto how far along the property curve you are, and that value is used for the particle that is **_generated in that moment_** - again, we are edditing the emitter's behavior over time, and not the behavior of the particles themselves.
+Particles will change in time, but based on fixed parameters which are determined at the moment the particle is created.
+Once a particle is created, we can not affect it any more.

+### The Curve editor
+Curve editors are same for all the properties.
+They have 5 value boxes as well as a curve manipulation panel.
+The panel itself displays 5 values, as well as the curves.
+The values are:
+- **Parameter name** (top-left)
+- **Window Max** (top) and **Window Min** (bottom)
+- 1st (indexed 0, on the left) and last tick (right) of the **emitter cycle**.

+Window Min and Window Max values affect both the "zoom" level of the parameter curve, but also the minimum and maximum value we can set for any of the nodes of the curve.

+---
+---
+---
+---
+### The Properties
+Let's look at what type of properties we can manipulate first.
+The properties themselves are split into several tabs, so we'll group them like that in this documentation as well, with the exception of first two tabs, which we will group together.

+#### Spacial
+Even though this is not the first tab, we will look at it first.
+The reason is the, as the name would suggest, spacial parameters determine the position the particles will appear at when they are first emitted.
+To affect the position, we

+#### Direction, Rate, Lifetime & Forces
+These two tabs

+wip